JakobCode/dpn_rs/README.md

-# An Advanced Dirichlet Prior Network for Out-of-distribution Detection in Remote Sensing
+# An Advanced Dirichlet Prior Network for Out-of-Distribution Detection in Remote Sensing

 ## Out-of-Distribution detection for unseen classes, changing sensors, and changing locations.